aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/creating-files-and-reports/create-an-empty-excel-workbook/_index.md

 | Parameter Name | Type | Description                                    |
 | -------------- | ---- | ---------------------------------------------- |
 | data           | file | Binary content of the workbook file to create. |

+The request body can be omitted when creating a brand‑new workbook, or you can upload a template file as `multipart/form-data`.

 The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Workbook/PutWorkbookCreate) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

 You can use the **cURL** command‑line tool to access Aspose.Cells web services.
 Include the `Authorization` header with a valid OAuth2/JWT access token.
+For example, obtain your token from the authentication endpoint and use it in the header as shown below.

 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}